ArizoftGames/war-eagles-digital/Docs/SolutionSummary.md

 CreditRoll.tscn: Displays credits via Rich Text Label over a slideshow.
 ESC, Spacebar, or internal Back button all return to PauseMenu.tscn.

-Options.tscn:  Four options windows, selected by OptionButton Items in the menus:
+Options.tscn:  Four options windows, selected by OptionButton Items in the menus: (in every case, AcceptButton calls a ConfirmationDialog to apply changes, CancelButton dismisses without changes)
 -Video and Display:  Allows user to change resolution, HUD [NYI] Theme and font, and turn display[NYI].
--Audio [NYI[:  Allows user to change music and sound effects volume, and set audio busses (Music, Planes, Effects) volumes.
+-Audio:  Allows user to change music and sound effects volume, and set audio busses' (Master, Music, Effects) volumes. *Note: "Planes" bus is static and used for mixing in animations*
 -Controls [NYI]:  Allows user to display key bindings for all actions, enable Xbox controller.
 -Gameplay  [NYI]:  Allows user to change gameplay settings, including game setup restrictions, enable/disable animations, disable vioceovers and button clicks.

-Extras.tscn: Displays and certain game files and support assets, and  makes if necessary and exports them to %DOCUMENTS%\War Eagles by request.
+Extras.tscn: Displays and certain game files and support assets, and  makes (if necessary) and exports them to %DOCUMENTS%\War Eagles by request.
 ESC, Spacebar, or internal Back button all return to PauseMenu.tscn.

 Transition.tscn: instantiated by GameManager.TransitionTo(string NestSCenePath) to cover awkward scene transitions.
 Fades MenuBG.png in and out over 2 seconds.